kak4bmh/ML/BreastCancer/README.md

 ### Steps to Deploy:

-1. Push your code to GitHub repository
+1. Push your directory to GitHub repository
 2. Go to https://streamlit.io/cloud
 3. Sign in with your GitHub account
 4. Click **"New App"**